radish-es/opensourcelaw/content/courses/Property/readings/week7.md

 {{% /callout %}}

-As a starting point for this week's readings, please watch the following talk on the Peace and Friendship Treaties by Assembly of First Nations Regional Chief Paul J. Prosper, published by the National Centre for Truth and Reconciliation.
+As a starting point for this week's readings, please watch the following talk about the Peace and Friendship Treaties delivered by Assembly of First Nations Regional Chief Paul J. Prosper and published by the National Centre for Truth and Reconciliation.

 {{< youtube id="PLoKB4_-df8" >}}